t3mpx/CRTE/Cross Forest Attacks/03 - Trust Key.md

 # Methodology
 >1.
 Dump the trust key of the child domain.
 >2.
-Forge an inter-forest ticket.
+Check if SID Filtering is enabled.
 >3.
+Enumerate RID > 1000.
+>4.
+Forge an inter-forest ticke.
+>5.
 Inject the ticket.

 ---
 # Powershell